Mike Anderson (born December 2, 1959)

 - Scott Edgar (Southeast Missouri State, Eastern Oklahoma State)

-- Kim English (George Mason)
+- Kim English (Providence, George Mason)